yanniz0r/gitlab-ci-toolbox/readme.md

 ## How does this work?

-Within this repository you'll find folders containing solutions for different use cases.
+Within this repository you'll find folders containing solutions for different usecases.
 The all should contain a `readme.md` and a `gitlab-ci.yml` which you can directly use in your project.

 However, some of those files need a little configuration to work with your usecase.
 You can find help in each corresponding readme.